 4. Hierarchical polyamory

 Also known as ‘one primary plus,’ one relationship is the primary focus of the two partners, while the other relationship will be secondary.
 For instance, a married couple lives together, shares finances, and makes joint decisions.
-Their open marriage will be their priority, while they can also see people outside their marriage.
+Their open marriage will be their priority, and they can also see people outside their marriage.

 5. Non-hierarchical polyamory